Greetings from Texas Christian University

 It’s been that way since the beginning in 1873.
 TCU’s founder, Addison Clark, observed that this is a school where students would be “taught how to study, would be given a purpose in life and a foundation on which to build character.”

-The University has grown from the original 13 students to over 9,000.
+The University has grown from the original 13 students to nearly 10,000.
 TCU has become a major teaching and research institution.
 Its influence has moved beyond campus borders to Fort Worth, North Texas, the nation and the world.

 Our students conduct research shoulder-to-shoulder with top-notch professors.
 They’re coached for professional success in high-tech, state-of-the-art classrooms.
 And they learn to be leaders by exploring issues that matter, such as sustainability and social justice, in their courses and in our residential community.